progrium/go-extpoints/README.md

 ## Why the `extpoints` subpackage?

-Since we force the convention of a subpackage called `extpoints`, it makes it very easy to identify a package as having extension points from looking at the project tree.
+Since we encourage the convention of a subpackage called `extpoints`, it makes it very easy to identify a package as having extension points from looking at the project tree.
 You then know where to look to find the interfaces that are exposed as extension points.

 Third-party packages have a well known package to import for registering.
 Whether you have extension points for a library package or a command with just a `main` package, there's always a definite `extpoints` package there to import.